khalid999devs/Numerical_Project_Team_Smashers/Differential_Equations/Runge_Kutta/README.md

 **Advantages:**

-- High accuracy with reasonable computational cost
+- High accuracy with reasonable computational cost and no derivative calculations needed
-- No need for derivative calculations
-- Self-starting method (only needs initial condition)
+- Self-starting method requiring only initial condition with wide applicability
-- Widely applicable to various types of ODEs

 **Disadvantages:**

-- Requires four function evaluations per step
+- Requires four function evaluations per step increasing computational load
 - Fixed step size may not be optimal for all problems
-- More complex than simpler methods like Euler's

 **When to Use:**